 She is a recipient of various awards, including the JMS Teacher of the Year in 2006 and 2010, Oceanside Chamber of Commerce Teacher of the Year 2013, San Diego Art Ed Association Artisimo Award 2014 and was selected for the student art exhibit at the San Diego Airport in collaboration with the Oceanside Museum of Art in 2014.

 Since beginning retirement, Linda has created the Character Ed Integrated Art Program in collaboration with the Museum of Art which is implemented at Stuart Mesa (2014-16), called Arts Connect.
 Arts Connect is located at two OUSD elementary schools and she has trained and coached two teachers for this program.
-Linda is currently volunteering with Julia Fister at Studio ACE as Outreach Coordinator and has provided numerous art experiences with local businesses and organizations in and around the Oceanside community.
+Linda is currently volunteering with Julia Fister at Studio ACE as Arts Education Consultant and has provided numerous art experiences with local businesses and organizations in and around the Oceanside community.

 Linda loves to spend time with her husband, son, daughter in law and four grandchildren.
 She volunteers at church, is learning to golf, attends gym and yoga, enjoys live performances, draws, paints, knits, crochets, sews, loves poetry, reading, nature and keeping up with politics.
 Linda is currently working on illustrating a children’s book for a friend.